FOMOstudio/fomo.studio/README.md

 - Provide information about Fomo Studio's services and team
 - Display pricing packages when users inquire about projects
-- Schedule meetings by showing available calendar slots
+- Schedule meetings by showing available calendar slots through Cal.com API integration
 - Answer questions about the agency's expertise and past projects
 - Generate link buttons for external resources
 - Maintain a conversational, branded tone throughout interactions